 Since the United States lacks a recycling and capacity infrastructure to meet the growing demand for PCR resins, the continuity of supply will be an ongoing challenge, and the price of recycled resins will continue to rise.
 Currently, PCR possesses price premiums that are two and sometimes three times higher than virgin materials.

-Berlin Packaging can help our customers navigate the evolving sustainability landscape by determining their applicability and exposure to new packaging laws, assisting with PCR sourcing and integration into their packaging portfolio, calculating life cycle emissions, proposing reuse/refill packaging options, providing sustainability reporting and communications, and more.
+Berlin Packaging can help our customers navigate the evolving sustainability landscape by determining their applicability and exposure to new packaging requirements, assisting with PCR sourcing and integration into their packaging portfolio, calculating life cycle emissions, proposing reuse/refill packaging options, providing sustainability reporting and communications, and more.